skremko/pytest_tests_execution_flow/README.md

 Usage
 ==============================================================================
-Prepare the config file :code:`pytest.ini` in root directory of tests
+Prepare the config file `pytest.ini` in root directory of tests

 Example of `pytest.ini`: